 I am affiliated to the Institute for Quantum Computing (IQC) as a post doctoral researcher at the Department of Combinatorics & Optimization at the University of Waterloo in Waterloo, Ontario, Canada.
 I interned at Microsoft Research, Redmond, US during summer 2019.
 Before, I was a post doctoral researcher in the Cryptography and computer algebra group at TU Darmstadt where I received my Ph.D. in September 2018 under the supervision of Johannes Buchmann from TU Darmstadt.

-My research interest is mostly in the area of cryptography that is secure even in the presence of quantum computers, so-called post-quantum cryptography.
+My research interest is mostly in the area of cryptography that is secure even in the presence of quantum computers, so-called post-quantum or quantum-secure cryptography.